coumbaya/feta/experiments_with_fedbench.md

 ## ConcurrentExecution

-Next, we evaluate FETA by measuring precision/recall of deduced joins, for queries executed in concurence comparing to those executed in isolation, for Cross Domain (CD), Life Science (LS) and Mixed (MX) collections.
+Next, we evaluate FETA by measuring precision/recall of deduced joins, for queries executed in concurrence comparing to those executed in isolation, for Cross Domain (CD), Life Science (LS) and Mixed (MX) collections.
 This experiment was made by varying the user-defined gap threshold, i.e. the maximum temporal distance between two queries to consider them possibly joinables, namely 1%, 10%, 25%, 50%, 75% and 100% of the duration of the input capture trace.

 ### CrossDomain